Senior Adults Decluttering and Downsizing

 - To sort Lots of Life Stuff (LOLS)

-- To make tough decisions about what to retain (functional & favourites) & what to let go (farewell)
+- To make tough decisions about what to retain (functional and favourites) and what to let go (farewell)

 - To identify & understand issues stopping decisions being made